-- If the client benefit plan requires a referral, a copy of the referral must be kept within the medical record. - Each entry clearly identifies the practitioner providing the evaluation or procedure by either initials, unique electronic identifier, or handwritten signature (even when they are the only practitioner in the office). - Each page in the medical record contains the patient's name and/or identification number. - The record must include the patient name, age or date of birth, address or telephone number, and employer and marital status. - The date for each visit is documented. - Past medical history must be documented. - Documentation by the practitioner that is legible to another clinician reviewing the records. - The chief complaint(s) or a problem list must be present.
-Significant illnesses and medical conditions are also indicated on the problem list. - Medications, Allergies and Adverse Reactions are promptly noted in the record.
-If the patient has no known allergies, or history of adverse reactions, this is appropriately noted in the record. - There must be documentation of history and physical examination pertinent to the chief complaint(s) and health history. - Results/reports of diagnostic tests and imaging (when ordered or performed) are documented in the medical record and reflect review by the practitioner who ordered them, as evidenced by the date and the practitioner's initials, unique electronic identifier or handwritten signature - Contraindications to care, if applicable, must be documented. - There must be evidence of coordination of care with other health care practitioners, if applicable. - If a consultation is requested, there is a note from the consultant in the record and documentation supporting the medical necessity of the consultation, as well as a review of the report.

-- Any instructions provided to the patient related to the treatment plan must be documented. - Documented treatment plan.
+- The record must include the patient name, age or date of birth, address or telephone number, and employer and marital status. - The date for each visit is documented. - Past medical history must be documented. - Documentation by the practitioner must be legible to another clinician reviewing the records. - The chief complaint(s) or a problem list must be present.
+Significant illnesses and medical conditions are also indicated on the problem list. - Medications, allergies and adverse reactions are promptly noted in the record.
+If the patient has no known allergies, or history of adverse reactions, this is appropriately noted in the record. - There must be documentation of history and physical examination pertinent to the chief complaint(s) and health history. - Contraindications to care, if applicable, must be documented. - There must be evidence of coordination of care with other health care practitioners, if applicable. - If a consultation is requested, there is a note from the consultant in the record and documentation supporting the medical necessity of the consultation, as well as a review of the report. - Any instructions provided to the patient related to the treatment plan must be documented.